mhorpheus/test/DFIR-Hotline.md

 		- Discovery: how incident was discovered.
 		- Date discovered: timestamp of a hotline call
 		- Hotline quick notes: provide description of incident based on information from person calling hotline.
-	- Expectations: Fill in what customer is asking for (eg. on-site, remote, IR, only forensics, what are the investigation goals, etc).
+	- Expectations: Fill in what client is asking for (eg. on-site, remote, IR, only forensics, what are the investigation goals, etc).
 - Members tab:
 	- Owner/Account manager: on call person receiving the call.
 The incident is owned by this person, unless it is handed over to someone else from same or other geography.
 This should not be account manager.
-	- Members/Engagement Leads: Add Account manager person for this particular customer to ensure that he/she is informed about new engagement.
+	- Members/Engagement Leads: Add Account manager person for this particular client to ensure that he/she is informed about new engagement.
 		- Add Account Manager to Members for awareness

 Fill in remaining fields depending on availability of information.